 A Message from Ms. Lilliam Paetzold, ‘84, President and Head of School

-Notre Dame Academy community,
+Notre Dame Academy families,

 I know you have all been watching the continuing decline in the number of COVID cases along with the expanding distribution of the vaccine.
 We, too, have been watching closely and are eagerly anticipating a green light from the County of Los Angeles to reopen for in-person instruction.
 Please know that while the wait continues, we are actively preparing to reopen.
 We want our girls back on campus!

 As a reminder, County guidelines require testing positivity be less than 8% with fewer than 7 cases per 100,000 people for two weeks in order to resume in-person instruction.
 While we’ve met the threshold for testing positivity, we’re still at a case rate of 12.3 per 100,000, so we’re not yet able to start the two-week countdown.
 You may have heard about other high schools opening, but no high school -- public or private -- is allowed to provide on-campus instruction at this time except for small groups of high needs students.
 We continue to collaborate not only with area schools, but also with County and Archdiocesan leadership to glean the most current and accurate information to inform our decisions and take immediate action.

 While we cannot begin hybrid instruction without County approval, we can provide limited opportunities on campus.
 We are thrilled to welcome students by grade level for a celebration of Mass, community building, and social-emotional connection on March 18, 19, and 26.
 In addition, we've established the following timeline for faculty, staff, and students in preparation to begin hybrid on-campus instruction pending County approval.

 - The week of March 8, teachers will be on campus for two days of training and practice without disruption of the class schedule.

 - The week of March 15, all teachers will be teaching from their classrooms on campus, again without disruption of the class schedule.